marawangamal/llm-train-scripts/README.md

 - `train_clm_eli5_loop.py`: Train a causal language model on the ELI5 dataset with a explicit training loop
 - `train_clm_eli5_char.py`: Train a causal language model on the ELI5 dataset with character-level tokenization
 - `train_clm_shakespeare_char.py`: Train a causal language model on the Shakespeare dataset with character-level tokenization
+- `train_clm_shakespeare_char_enemb.py`: Train a causal language model on the Shakespeare dataset with character-level tokenization and custom unembedding layer

 ## Quickstart